 Naturally, a real sitemap would include a <url> tag for each page you want search engines to index.
 You can also include additional information, such as when each page was last modified, how often the search engine should check it for updates, and more.

 Keep in mind that you can also create HTML sitemaps.
 In fact, it’s best to use both that language and XML.
 While it’s possible to do this by hand, by far the easiest way to create a sitemap if you’re using WordPress is by picking up a dedicated plugin.
+We’ve created this guide that will show you everything you need to know about XML sitemaps and SEO.

 3 Ways You Can Use XML Files in WordPress